collapsed-stacks/atheism/questions/976/favorite-cartoon-comic-strip-meme-about-atheism.md

 - posted by: [Josiah](https://stackexchange.com/users/-1/88-josiah) on 2010-12-18
 - score: 2

-<p>My favorite heathen meme is probably baby-eating.
-What self respecting atheist doesn't love the taste of babies?</p>
+My favorite heathen meme is probably baby-eating.
+What self respecting atheist doesn't love the taste of babies?

 ## Answer 1042